What a Party Planner Can Make Ahead of the Thanksgiving Day in New Jersey

 Release the turkey from the package a couple of days in advance before use

-Also, use a dry brine or a simple salt solution to make it go well in the roasting pan on an actual day.
+Also use a dry brine or a simple salt solution to make it go well in the roasting pan on the actual day.

 Just like other cooked potatoes, mashed ones also do not freeze well

-Yes, mashed potatoes refrigerate easily by mixing them with butter, chives, and sour cream.
+Yes, mashed potatoes refrigerate easy by mixing them with butter, chives, and sour cream.
 Learn how to bake them properly like a casserole.
-The result of good baking will be a smooth and dense texture.
+The result of a good baking will be a smooth and dense texture.

 Many dressings and stuffings can get ready in advance